bressler1995/Transform-to-Open-Science/README.md

 For a preview of our content from our email list, feel free to read our [past newsletter releases](./TOPS_Newsletter/).

 ## TOPS Branding
 Are you a third-party group or partner that would like to use TOPS branding?
-[Visit this link](./Assets/TOPS_Public_Use.png) for a version of the TOPS insignia intended for use by the mentioned groups.
+You can find a version of the TOPS insignia intended for use by the mentioned groups [here](./Assets/TOPS_Public_Use.png).

 ## Need Help?